priyanshuudainiya/priyanshuudainiya/README.md

 * 👋 Hey, I’m @priyanshuudainiya !!!
 * ✨ I’m interested in Web-Development,Software-Development and many things.
 * 🌱 I’m currently learning C/C++,Java,Python & HTML,CSS,Bootstrap,Java-Script,PHP and MySQL.
-* 👀 I’m looking to collaborate on whatever i get, i am not missing any opportunity.I want to be involved in any Web-Development project.
+* 👀 I’m looking to collaborate on whatever i get, i am not missing any opportunity.
+I want to be involved in any Web-Development project.
 * 📬 Mail- priyanshuudainiya@gmail.com
 * 👥 Instagram - @priyansh.0002
 <!--